-Person in Charge - the employee or contractor responsible for the project or the scope of work who has current permit training.
+Person in Charge - the employee or contractor responsible for the project or the scope of work who has current Safe Work Permit training.

 Procedure - A step-by-step description of how to proceed, from start to finish, in performing a task properly.